-Join Chris Nodder for an in-depth discussion in this video The observer's role: Active observation, part of Foundations of UX: Usability Testing .
+Join Chris Nodder for an in-depth discussion in this video The observer's role: Active observation, part of UX Foundations: Usability Testing.

 - Observers have a very specific role in usability test sessions.
 In fact, you might want to show them this video, so that they understand what's required of them.
 There's a big difference between passive and active observation.
 Passive observation is what we do when we're watching TV.
 We sit back and let the images on the screen entertain us.
 Active observation is different.
 When you're actively observing, it's more like being in a classroom, where you're learning things and taking notes.